Skip to main content

 Make a great first impression

 “That first impression is crucial.
-It’s a lasting one,” says Peter.
+It’s a lasting one,” says Peter Jones.
 “You wouldn’t arrive at a loan meeting with your bank manager dressed in ripped shorts and flip-flops unless you’re trying to sell a surfing business.

 “I’m not saying wear a suit, I’m simply saying dress appropriately to your audience and give them the ‘real you’.
 Give me an impression of who you might be.
 Are you going to be reliable?
 Do you really care?
 And if you don’t care, why should I care?
 Why should I invest in you?
 People buy people first.”